picocms/Pico/README.md

 ### I'm a developer

 So, you're one of these amazing folks making all of this possible?
 We love you guys!
-As a developer we recommend you to clone [Pico's Git repository][PicoGit] and use composer to install its dependencies.
-You can find both [Pico][PicoPackagist] and [Pico's composer starter project][PicoComposerPackagist] on [Packagist.org][Packagist].
-Using Pico's Git repository is different from using one of the installation methods elucidated above, because it uses Pico as the composer root package.
+As a developer we recommend you to clone [Pico's Git repository][PicoGit] and use Composer to install its dependencies.
+You can find both [Pico][PicoPackagist] and [Pico's Composer starter project][PicoComposerPackagist] on [Packagist.org][Packagist].
+Using Pico's Git repository is different from using one of the installation methods elucidated above, because it uses Pico as the Composer root package.
 Furthermore it gives you the current development version of Pico, what is likely *unstable* and *not ready for production use*!

 Open a shell and navigate to the desired install directory of Pico within the `httpdocs` directory (e.g. `/var/www/html`) of your server.
-You can now clone Pico's Git repository, download composer and install Pico's dependencies as follows:
+You can now clone Pico's Git repository, download Composer and install Pico's dependencies as follows:

 ```shell
 $ git clone https://github.com/picocms/Pico.git .